In the direct order type or restock model, you order items for your supplier to ship directly to Amazon. Here's how to do that in RestockPro.

 - Amazon Label Preferred: Amazon will attempt to label any items that require labels.
 If they don't have enough information to label a product, that item will still be included in the shipping plan, and the seller/supplier must label it.

-- Below these options, you can choose how you want to continue with the shipment: either create the shipment within RestockPro or create the shipping file that you can upload to Seller Central.
+- Below these options, you can choose how you want to continue with the shipment: either create the shipment within RestockPro (see steps 5-6 below) or download the shipment file that you can upload to Seller Central.

 - Choosing "Create the shipment in RestockPro" will take you through the rest of the process in RestockPro.
-Click "Next" and continue with the steps below.
+Click "Next" and continue with step 5, below.

-- If you selected "Send in Case Packs" on the first tab and "Create the shipping plan file for me to upload" > "Send to Amazon" on the second tab, you will now see a "Case Pack" tab where you fill in the box dimensions and weights for your case pack items (required).
+- If you selected "Send in Case Packs" on the first tab, you will now see a "Case Pack" tab where you fill in the box dimensions and weights for your case pack items (required).

 - On the Review tab, RestockPro will retrieve the shipment plan from Amazon and display it.
 Review the details of the shipment(s) and click "Next" to accept the shipment plan.
 RestockPro will create the shipment(s) in Amazon for you.